Insurance and cancer

 - the way the insurer treats the person is reasonable, given the information available.

-If the insurer is challenged, they have to provide evidence to show that they have met these conditions.
+If asked, the insurer has to provide evidence to show they have met these conditions.

 For information and support about unfair discrimination because of cancer, contact: